MarkusDanilow/MadBuilder/README.md

 # MadBuilder

-MadBuilder is a powerful YAML-driven generator for creating consistent data entities and DTOs across multiple programming languages and frameworks.
+Welcome to **MadBuilder** – the ultimate YAML-driven generator for creating consistent data entities and DTOs across multiple programming languages and frameworks!
+Imagine effortlessly generating clean, maintainable code for various languages and frameworks without spending hours writing boilerplate code.
+That's exactly what MadBuilder offers!

-It's written in TypeScript.
-But it's supposed to support a huge range of languages in the future.
-So it comes with a shell script that you can execute to generate your model files from a bunch of different tech-stacks.
-You could also automate the model generation if you like.
+## Why MadBuilder?

+In today's fast-paced development world, time is a precious commodity.
+MadBuilder helps you save this valuable resource by automating the tedious and error-prone task of code generation.
+Whether you're working with TypeScript, Python, Java, or other languages – MadBuilder has the tools to take your productivity to the next level.

-## Features
+### Features

-- YAML-Based Configuration: Define your data entities and their contexts (e.g., Read-DTO, Create-DTO) in an easy-to-read YAML format.
+- **YAML-Based Configuration**: Define your data entities and their contexts (e.g., Read-DTO, Create-DTO) in an easy-to-read YAML format.
-- Multi-Language Support: Generate code for multiple programming languages (e.g., TypeScript, Python, Java).
+- **Multi-Language Support**: Generate code for multiple programming languages (e.g., TypeScript, Python, Java).
-- Customizable Outputs: Adapt templates for various use cases and frameworks.
+- **Customizable Outputs**: Adapt templates for various use cases and frameworks.
-- Synchronization: Ensure consistent entity definitions across your tech stack.
+- **Synchronization**: Ensure consistent entity definitions across your tech stack.

+Get ready to revolutionize your development processes and discover the power of automated code generation with MadBuilder.
+Start today and experience how simple and efficient software development can be!

 ## Installation